Paul grew up on a farm where moral virtues such as hard work and honesty were cherished. Each of his classes has a moral lesson.

 3. Feeding Wrapped Haylage Bales to Cows

 After Pat finished feeding grain and silage to the cows, Jerry who was out of rehabilitation by June 2, and I would remove baled haylage from a large round bale, load it on a wheelbarrow, and give it to all of the cows in the barn.
-Haylage is alfalfa which has been baled when not completely dried.
+Haylage is alfalfa that has been baled when not completely dried.

 4. Feeding Calves Milk